article we try to summarize the life of a woman so enigmatic,

 fundamental change in human existence, which they

-believed would culminate in a divine life on earth.
-For fifty years
+believed would culminate in a "Divine Life on

 The Mother headed the ashram founded by Sri Aurobindo, located in Pondicherry, South

-falsehood, suffering, and death to a new existence of Light, Knowledge,
+falsehood, suffering, and death to a new existence of Light, Truth,

 Along the way, he discovered a new spiritual